Knowledge Base

 To grant the delegate permissions to chosen users, you need to:

-- Go to Recipients > Mailboxes and select a shared mailbox for which you want to configure the delegate rights:
+2. Go to Recipients > Mailboxes and select a shared mailbox for which you want to configure the delegate permissions:

-- To grant the Send on behalf permission to the shared mailbox, click Send on behalf (Fig. 1.) and select the desired users with the user picker.
+1. To grant the Send on behalf permission for the shared mailbox, click Send on behalf (Fig. 1.) and select the desired users with the user picker.
 Save your changes by clicking Save > Confirm.

 Fig. 1.
 Configuring the Send on behalf permissions for a shared mailbox.